 On 17 January I’ll start teaching an 8-week Mindfulness Course for Restoration Yard.
 I’ll share the tools and techniques I've used with my clients to help them build resilience over this last year.
 We will learn to slow down and become present, to build our resilience.
 We will also reflect on what matters.

 Practise Yoga & Pilates

 We have an amazing team of inhouse teachers who will help you start your year feeling your best.
-We have new Yin Yoga and Pre and Postnatal Yoga classes as well as Pilates for Beginners.
-These classes will start online via Zoom from 11th January.
-They will transfer back to the Wellbeing Lab as soon as it’s safe to do so.
+We have new Yin Yang Yoga and Pre and Postnatal Yoga classes as well as Introduction to Pilates.
+These classes will start in The Studio from 10 January.

 Jen Wood is a coach, therapist and mindfulness teacher with 20 years’ experience.
 She is also our Wellbeing Consultant at Dalkeith Country Park.
 Jen offers individual wellbeing coaching, therapy and mindfulness sessions via Zoom or by phone.